-“There is something magical about how photography perceives and records Time & Motion”.
+“There is something magical about how photography records Time & Motion”.

-Therefore my work rather than being a faithful photographic document depicting ‘Reality’ is rather more an allegory.
-The allegory attempts to explore and recreate ‘The Body in Motion’ and the fiction that I can create with the camera.
-At the same time it opens a new window to deal with my ideas and references - transferring them into images.
+Therefore my work rather, than appeal to a faithful photographic document depicting ‘Reality’ is rather more an allegory.
+So attempts to explore and recreate ‘Light, Body and Motion’.

-I feel comfortable working with simple subjects, artists, performers, mimes and dancers; transforming their political or psychological plays in to an explosion of frenetic reality that can take place only in the photographic act.
+I feel comfortable working with simple subjects, as well as artists, performers, mimes and dancers; transforming their plays into an frenetic explosion that takes place only in the photographic act.
 Because of the variants of techniques I use, the constant becomes relative, the results are unpredictable, and the making of the image becomes an intuitive process.

 The panoramic format is a consequence of the process.
-The image unfolds like an old scroll allowing the eyes to travel and relate to the images in different ways, discovering the Body by deciphering the action though the recounting of time.
+The image unfolds like an old scroll, allowing the eyes to expand, move and relate to the images in different ways.
+The image forces you to decipher the action, through the recounting of time.